firozkhan18/technologies-notes/java/java-programming-question-answer-3-emp-mgmt.md

 ```

-//Query 3.3 : What is the average age of male and female employees?
+### Query 3.3 : What is the average age of male and female employees?

-//Use same method as query 3.1 but pass Collectors.averagingInt(Employee::getAge) as the second argument to Collectors.groupingBy().
+Use same method as query 3.1 but pass Collectors.averagingInt(Employee::getAge) as the second argument to Collectors.groupingBy().

 ```java